 What to think about before you choose the best air purifiers for you

 The best air purifier for you might not be the one your best friend or neighbor loves.
-In general, a HEPA filter with a high MERV rating that’s designed to cover the amount of space you have in your particular room or dwelling is what you want.
+You want a HEPA filter with a high MERV rating that’s designed to cover the amount of space you have in your particular room or dwelling.
 Beyond that, consider whether you want other features like pathogen-killing UV light, smart controls and/or odor elimination.
 Do you need the best air purifier for pets or perhaps something portable?
 Air purifiers for mold or models to get rid of smoke?
-Keep in mind also that air filters work only on airborne particles, so to get at anything that’s settled into your upholstery or rugs, you’ll need a vacuum or other kind of suctioning deep-clean.
+Air filters work only on airborne particles.
+To get at anything that’s settled into upholstery or rugs, you’ll need a vacuum or other kind of suctioning deep-clean.

 Get the best air purifier for the size of your space